 Firefighters battle 2-alarm house fire

 DILLSBURG, Pa.
-(WHTM) - - A firefighter was taken to the hospital after battling 2-alarm house fire in York County Monday evening.
+(WHTM) - A firefighter was taken to the hospital after battling a 2-alarm house fire in York County Monday evening.

 The call came in just before 5 p.m. at a home on Miller Street near Furman Road in Franklin Township.